my-language-skills/simple-metadata/doc/doc-settings-post.md

 Simple Metadata will create Post Type options in Posts (metabox).

 ## Simple Metadata settings
-Post type have 9 options which allow the configuration of the metadata:
+Post type have 9 options which allow the configuration of the metadata.
+Pick the one that describes better the Post:
 * Article *By default if **Type of site: WebSite** is activated in the settings page.*
   * AdvertiserContentArticle
   * NewsArticle (NO)